|

 place when I left the brigade in 1962!
 Worrying times!

-board in your computer you can hear the beep by clicking the telephone
+You can hear the beep by clicking the telephone

 with your mouse!
 (Let